-You need to publish directly, but it has an absolutely awful and confusing publishing dashboard and an even worse sales reporting system.
+You need to publish directly.
+But it has an awful and confusing publishing dashboard and an even worse sales reporting system.

 You might get lucky, but I have never gained a lot of sales.
-Sales do sometimes trickle through, though.
+But sales do sometimes trickle through.

 While much smaller in market share, you might be lucky and find some sales traction.